vinaydhegde/DevopsTree-Kubernetes/README.md

 $ docker build -t vinaydhegde/devopstree-flask ./services/server
 $ docker push vinaydhegde/devopstree-flask
 ```
->Make sure to replace 'vinaydhegde' with your Docker Hub namespace in the above commands as well as in *k8s/devopstree-deployment-flask.yml*
+>Replace 'vinaydhegde' with your Docker Hub namespace in the above commands as well as in *k8s/devopstree-deployment-flask.yml*

 Create the deployment:
 ```sh